 by Keunwon Chung, Statistical Economist

 But this record-breaking housing boom was not just limited to those homes purchased as primary residences.
 The second-home market also benefited.
-Generational low interest rates, increased variety of mortgage products and home equity built through strong home appreciation made it easier for home buyers to not only trade up their primary residence homes, but to purchase additional properties as vacation or investment homes.
+Generational low interest rates, increased variety of mortgage products and home equity built through strong home appreciation made it easier for home buyers to not only trade up their primary residence homes, but to purchase additional properties from Cabin listings as vacation or investment homes.
+If you ever decide to invest in a vacation rental property, you may get in touch with a Real estate investing agency to find out which financing options are available to you.
+It’s also advisable to find a vacation property management company to take care of the property and the guests or tenants.

 Behind the Trend